rabaur/ebdwebsite.github.io/exercise2.md

 <!--

+## Exercise 2: Analyzing behavioral differences across hospital typologies (submission: 22.10)

+The goal of this exercise is to analyze how different hospital typologies differ with respect to behavioral differences, such as wayfinding, the efficiency of nursing care and quality of care.
+The analysis will be done using the three measures presented in class, and using the custom scripts built for the course (using grasshopper, see software page for instructions).

+Choose a minimum of 2 hospital layouts and compare it across the following measures:
+* Circulation complexity: Inter-Connected Density (ICD), (O’Neill, 1991): ICD is the mean number of potential paths from any decision point within the floor plan.
+Lower  ICD is correlated with better wayfinding
+•Nursing routine efficiency: Yale Traffic Index (Thompson and Goldin, 1975) The relative trip frequencies of selected traffic links multiplied by the distance between links.
+Lower YTI is associated with more efficient nursing routines
+•Quality of Care:  Spatial Communication Index (Pachilova and Sailer, 2020): SCI is the accumulated visibility for key traffic links in a ward divided by the number of beds.
+A higher SCI is correlated with better quality of care

+For each typology:
+*  export an image (See step 6 in the video tutorial) showing the analysis for each measure.
+* Drag and drop these files to the Miro board (link is sent by email) and compare the two typologies across the three measures.
+* Write a figure caption summarising your comparison.
+Your caption should be simple, and critical.
+What is the reason for the observed differences?
+Is it the configuration?
+The location of critical functions (e.g., the nurse station)?
+The size of the layout?
+* Each student is required to present their results in class on the 22.10  (max 5 minutes per student)

 ## 1. Model the typology
 * 2D orthographic floorplan
 * Possible resources: List of typologies but also choose from other databases.